Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning

-For the LSTM model, we consider a single LSTM layer with $16$ units and a hyperbolic tangent activation function in the hidden layers; the output layer is linear, as denoted in Eq.~\eqref{eq:LSTMout}.
+For the LSTM model in both configurations, we considered a single LSTM layer with $16$ units and a hyperbolic tangent activation function in the hidden layers; the output layer is linear, as denoted in Eq.~\eqref{eq:LSTMout}.
 To train the LSTM model, we solve the optimization problem in Eq.~\eqref{eq:lstm_ls} using the Adam optimizer \cite{kingma2015adam} with automatic differentiation for the gradients of the loss function, enabled through MATLAB's Deep Learning Toolbox \cite{MATLAB}.
 The model's parameters are initialized with a Glorot uniform initialization \cite{glorot2010}, the initial learning rate is set to $l_r = 10^{-3}$, and the mini-batch size is set to $32$; the latter hyperparameters were tuned on a trial-and-error basis, providing a good compromise between computational efficiency and generalization without exceeding memory constraints.
-The maximum number of epochs was set to $100$ as no further improvement was achieved using more epochs.
-To further avoid overfitting of the LSTM, we split the training data into training and validation sets using a 80-20\% ratio, and shuffle each data set without breaking the internal temporal structure of the sequences.
-We compute the loss function value on the validation set for every epoch and stop the training after 5 consecutive validation checks with no improvement.
+The maximum number of training epochs was set to $40$ for the unidirectional flow case and to $70$ for the counterflow case, based on the saturation of the training loss, which yielded no additional improvement beyond these epochs.

 To assess the convergence of both MVARs and LSTMs training, we report the values of the loss functions in Eqs.~\eqref{eq:mvar_loss} and \eqref{eq:lstm_loss}, respectively, at the end of training.
-Since the MVARs loss function is based on $L_2$ error, we further report the MSE:
+To further quantify the uncertainty associated with the stochastic training of the LSTM models, we repeated their training procedure 50 times, each with different randomly initialized learnable parameters.
+We report the mean error of the final losses and the 10–90\% error percentiles across the 50 runs.
+Since the MVARs loss function is based on $L_2$ error, we further report the MSE at the latent space:

 where $\hat{\boldsymbol{y}}_c(t_k)$ is the prediction in Eq.~\eqref{eq:MVARpred}, to enable direct comparison with the MSE-based loss function of LSTMs.
-Additionally, we report the computational times required for training both ROMs; we expect MVARs to be much faster than LSTMs due to the lower number of parameters and the ridge regression employed for solving the related optimization problem.
+Additionally, we report the computational times required for training both ROMs (for LSTMs, we report the mean error and 10--90\% error percentiles statistics across the 50 runs); we expect MVARs to be much faster than LSTMs due to the lower number of parameters and the method employed for solving the related optimization problem.